Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Analyze healthcare entities
 Text Analytics for health is a containerized service that extracts and labels relevant medical information from unstructured texts such as doctor's notes, discharge summaries, clinical documents, and electronic health records.
-Currently, Azure Active Directory (AAD) is not supported in the Healthcare recognition feature.
-In order to use this functionality, request to access public preview is required.
 For more information see [How to: Use Text Analytics for health][healthcare].
 <!-- embedme ./src/samples/java/com/azure/ai/textanalytics/ReadmeSamples.java#L189-L236 -->
 ```java
 List<TextDocumentInput> documents = Arrays.asList(new TextDocumentInput("0",